-I. Synthesis and Manipulation of Soft Materials
+I. Synthesis of Novel Soft Functional Materials

 Soft electronics can be achieved by two conceptually different but complementary ways, using flexible/stretchable forms of conventional inorganic electronic materials (e.g., silicon, metal) and intrinsically-soft novel electronic materials (e.g., conductive polymers, nanomaterials).
 Specifically, we are interested in exploring the judicious structure/property tailoring and mass production of emerging soft functional materials (e.g., laser-induced graphene, PEDOT/PSS, silver nanowires, elastomer nanocomposites, hydrogels) for unprecedented bio-inspired and/or bio-integrated electronics.

 II.
 Design and Scalable Fabrications of Next-Generation Skin-Like Electronics